yasian8/langium-website/hugo/content/calculator-tutorial/0-setup.md

   ```

 ## Know your scripts
 * [ ] go to your terminal in the `<cwd>` and execute `npm run langium:generate`, each time you have changed the grammar file or `npm run langium:watch` if the computer shall watch and compile on a change automatically.
 The last lines should contain `Langium generator finished successfully`.
+These commands generate the abstract syntax tree (AST) types and everything needed to populate an instance of a AST from an input string.
-* [ ] go to your terminal in `<cwd>` and execute `npm run build`, each time you have changed a source file.
+* [ ] additionally, execute `npm run build`, each time you have changed a source file.
 This is done automatically when running `npm run watch` instead.
+With these commands, all TypeScript files will be transpiled to Javascript, so that it is usable for the VSCode extension.
+That's it.

 ## Know your grammar
 * [ ] open the grammar file at `src/language-server/error-math.langium`